 • very high energy performance

-It is is projected as a 4-storey building with a total floor area of 1029m2 net, located in Belgrade’s 4th construction zone.
-Its 23 apartments range in size from 24m2 (micro-apartments) to 84m2 units, totaling 935m2 of apartment space.
+It is projected as a 4-storey building with a total floor area of 1029m2 net, located in Belgrade’s 4th construction zone.
+Its 23 apartments range in size from 24m2 (micro-apartments) to 84m2 units, totalling 935m2 of apartment space.
 The base housing unit is a 37m2 studio apartment for up to two people (living / sleeping room, dining area, service zone).
 The approach is modular, and 1-4 additional rooms from 7.5-11m2 can be added.

 In addition, the building includes 10% of shared resident facilities (90m2), which will also provide opportunities for additional revenue generation (e.g. venue hire).